HedgeMage/hugotest/content/blog/music production.md

 title = "Music Production"
 description = "What's in it?"
 date = "2022-04-03"
-aliases = ["first-post", "music", "about", "doogly-boogly"] author = "Abhi"
+aliases = ["first-post", "music", "about", "doogly-boogly", "blueghh"] author = "Abhi"
 +++
   Music production.
 The production of music.
 The place many young aspiring musicians haven’t taken into account.
 Let's listen to some things.